HarshiniAvuthu/Neighborhood-Map/README.md

 ## Neighborhood-Map

 # Overview
-This single page application shows a map identifying cities near Germany.
+This single page application shows a map identifying top picks in Delhi.
 This app is built for a Neighbourhood map project which is a part of the Front End Web Development Nanodegree at Udacity.

+# Getting started
+Clone the repo to your local machine: $ git clone https://github.com/HarshiniAvuthu/Neighborhood-Map.git Launch a local http server to test: $ python -m SimpleHTTPServer In the same directory, run the commend: ./ngrok http 8080 to access a secure public URL to the site.

 # Libraries, frameworks and APIs used
 - Knockout JS